Alicante | Travel Guide

 Accessiblity at the main attractions does vary, and in some cases though they may be accessible there can be difficulty navigating narrow cobbled streets.
 Castillo Santa Barbara has lift access to the top of the castle, but note that some sections are steep and may be unsuitable for those with mobility issues.

-Alicante has a thriving gay and lesbian culture, and Spain as a whole was found to be statistically the most accepting country of homosexuality.
-So this should certainly feel a safe place for you to visit.
+Alicante has a thriving gay and lesbian culture, and Spain as a whole is one of the safest countries for LGBTQ+ travellers in the world.
 There are a number of gay friendly hotels, guesthouses or B&Bs to choose from, and if you're looking to hit up the nightlife then Canibal Pub is a popular gay venue in the heart of Alicante.
-Check out the Alicante tourist boards handy guide to find more LGBTQI friendly places to visit.
+Check out the Alicante tourist boards handy guide to find more LGBTQ+ friendly places to visit.